 In the spring of 2011 SKB submitted its applications for permits to build a Spent Fuel Repository at Forsmark and an encapsulation facility at Oskarshamn.
-These applications show that it is possible to construct a final repository for spent nuclear fuel that complies with official requirements for 100,000 years.
+With these applications we show that it is possible to construct a final repository for spent nuclear fuel that complies with official requirements for 100,000 years.

 The applications cover the entire system that will enable the final disposal of spent nuclear fuel.
 They deal with the facility at which the spent nuclear fuel will be encapsulated before final disposal, the encapsulation plant, and the final repository in which it will be placed, the Spent Fuel Repository.